Bosch (TV series): Production

 On November 4, 2013, the 13-day shoot began in Los Angeles, while Connelly kept a daily set journal.

-The pilot premiered on Amazon Prime in February 2014, to allow customers to vote to decide whether or not more episodes should be made.
+The pilot premiered on Amazon Prime in February 2014, allowing customers to vote to decide whether or not more episodes should be made.
 In March 2014, Amazon announced that they had commissioned Bosch for a full series.

 All ten episodes of the first season of Bosch were released for viewing on Amazon Video on February 13, 2015.
-Portions of the first episode were changed from the pilot, including the addition of Mimi Rogers to the cast to replace Amy Price-Francis as plaintiff's attorney Honey Chandler and the addition of a scene in which Bosch testifies in court and is questioned about his background by Chandler.
+Portions of the first episode were changed from the pilot.
+This included reverting the name of the civil rights attorney character from the pilot (where Amy Price-Francis played Sunny Chandler) back to the book name of Honey Chandler and recasting the role to Mimi Rogers.
+Also a scene was added in which Bosch testifies in court and is questioned about his background by Chandler.

 On March 18, 2015, Bosch was renewed for a second season.

 On July 16, the series was nominated for the Outstanding Main Title Design award at the 67th Primetime Creative Arts Emmy Awards, along with Manhattan, American Horror Story: Freak Show, Daredevil, Halt and Catch Fire, and Olive Kitteridge; the award was won by Manhattan.

 On April 1, 2016, Bosch was renewed for a third season.
 On October 16, 2016, Bosch was renewed for a fourth season.
 On February 13, 2018, Bosch was renewed for a fifth season.
 On November 14, 2018, Bosch was renewed for a sixth season.

 On February 13, 2020, the series was renewed for a seventh and final season.
 The filming for the final season began in September 2020, before wrapping up in January 2021.